BurntSushi/duration-unit-lookup/README.md

 generated Assembly _looks_ like a state machine, so it seems like we're _close_ to doing the right thing.
 But it's just not quite there.

+Fourthly, I didn't really explore the use of SIMD for this task.
+The `aho-corasick` crate does have a SIMD multi-pattern matcher (called Teddy), but because some of the labels are very short (one byte), my guess is that its fingerprinting approach won't work as well.
+But I should still add it to these benchmarks.

 [`aho-corasick`]: https://docs.rs/aho-corasick
 [`critcmp`]: https://github.com/BurntSushi/critcmp
 [Cichelli's method]: https://courses.cs.vt.edu/cs3114/Spring18/wmcquain/Notes/Supplemental/p17-cichelli.pdf